Safeguarding Policy Statement & Procedures

-The Orwell Yacht Club (OYC) is committed to safeguarding children taking part in its activities, from physical, sexual or emotional harm, neglect or bullying.
-We recognise that the safety, welfare and needs of the child are paramount and that all children, irrespective of age, disability, race, religion or belief, sex, sexual or gender identity or social status, have a right to protection from discrimination and abuse.
+The Orwell Yacht Club (OYC) is committed to safeguarding all children, young people and adults at risk taking part in its activities, from physical, sexual or emotional harm, neglect or bullying.
+We recognise that the safety, welfare and needs of children, young people and adults at risk are paramount and that any person, irrespective of age, disability, race, religion or belief, sex, sexual or gender identity or social status, has a right to protection from discrimination and abuse.

 The OYC actively seeks to:

-• Create a safe and welcoming environment, both on and off the water, where children can have fun and develop their skills and confidence.
+• Create a safe and welcoming environment, both on and off the water, where everyone can have fun and develop their skills and confidence.

 • Run training and events to the highest safety standards.

-• Recognise that safeguarding children is the responsibility of everyone, not just those who work with children.
+• Recognise that safeguarding is the responsibility of everyone, not just those who work with risk groups.

-• Treat all children with respect and celebrate their achievements.
+• Treat everyone with respect and celebrate their achievements.

-• Carefully recruit volunteers whose role brings them into regular contact with young people.
+• Carefully recruit volunteers whose role brings them into regular contact with risk groups.
 When appropriate, they will be asked to provide a reference and an Enhanced Criminal Records Disclosure with Barred List check, will be applied for.

-• Ensure all Club members are aware of the Safeguarding and Child Protection Policy Statement and Procedures, follow the Good Practice Guide and agree to abide by the Club’s Code of Conduct, Changing Room, Anti-Bullying and Photography, Images and Video Policies.
-Those volunteering with young people should also be aware of the Reporting Procedures Guide and Appendices -What is abuse? and What is bullying?
+• Ensure all Club members are aware of the Safeguarding Policy Statement and Procedures, follow the Good Practice Guide and agree to abide by the Club’s Code of Conduct, Changing Room, Anti-Bullying and Photography, Images and Video Policies.
+Those volunteering with risk groups should also be aware of the Reporting Procedures Guide and Appendices -What is abuse? and What is bullying?
 (All these documents are available to view on the Club’s website).

-• Respond swiftly and appropriately to all complaints and concerns about a young member’s welfare, either outside or inside the Club.
+• Respond swiftly and appropriately to all complaints and concerns about safeguarding, either outside or inside the Club.

 • Regularly review Safeguarding procedures and practices in light of experience or to take account of legislative, social and technological changes.